bitwarden/contributing-docs/docs/architecture/adr/0018-feature-management.md

 ### Plan

 The [server][server] codebase will adopt a .NET SDK for a service provider that offers feature management.
-Only the serverside SDK will be used at first to manage access and cost and feature states will be communicated down to calling clients where appropriate via API response elements.
+Only the serverside SDK will be used to manage access and cost and feature states will be communicated down to calling clients where appropriate via API response elements.
 New features will be set up inside the service provider's platform, and changes to them will be streamed to the running applications.
 Access to the provider will be controlled internally.